mozbektr/Mehmet/README.md

 Open the output file Prepromax_interactive_stress_plot.html in any web browser.

+Note: The script has been successfully run on Google Colab, so you can also execute it online without installing Python locally.

 Example Output

 PDF user guide: Standalone 3D Interactive Stress viewer.pdf

+HTML viewer: Prepromax_interactive_stress_plot.html
 HTML viewer: Prepromax_interactive_stress_plot.html